Scrabble resources

 These are the essentials.

-- Lexpert is the most prevalent, and certainly one of the most flexible, tools out there.
+- Zyzzyva is the most prevalent, and certainly one of the most flexible, tools out there.
 I use it for building all of my word lists.
 It also has quizzing and flash-carding features which I personally find less useful, but some people find it helpful.
-It's available for PC and many PDA's, although not for those running PalmOS.
-There's a lot of power built into here for creating highly customized word lists, but it can be a bit difficult to figure out how to do so.
-Feel free to ask me questions about how to do advanced queries.
-Also, if you're willing to get your hands dirty, I have customized my Lexpert to use Mike Baron's high probability lists.
-I'll post instructions soon.
+It's available for PC, Mac, and Linux.

 - Brow-Raisers is a book which focuses on the words you probably don't know.
 It has lots of useful lists, organized in ways you'll rarely find elsewhere, and with uncommon words or uncommon hooks to common words emphasized.
 If you use systems and patterns as memory aids rather than just consuming raw word or alphagram lists, you should strongly consider this book.
-It's updated for OWL2, but you should make sure you have the errata.
+Make sure you have the errata.

 Other resources